-The plan employs Foster & Foster Consulting Actuaries, Inc. as its actuary.
+The plan employs CBIZ as its actuary which prepared the necessary disclosures on the Pension Plan to meet requirements of the Government Accounting Standards Board.
 The following information is provided by the actuary and is unaudited.

 ITEM RESPONSE

-Date of most recent valuation January 1, 2021
+Date of most recent valuation January 1, 2023

 Actuarial cost method used Entry age

-Asset Value Method Smoothing per Section 210(a) of Act 44 Six years
+Asset Value Method Smoothing per Section 210(a) of Act 44 Ten years

 Remaining amortization period

 Amortization method Level dollar